freemealsaf/fmaf-cms/content/donate/index.md

 layout = "donate"
 +++

+## Paypal

-If you have to donate with Paypal for some reason, you can do so here:
+If you need to donate with Paypal for some reason, you can click the button below.

 {{< paypal >}}